openstack-archive/tripleo-validations/README.rst

 TripleO Validations
 ===================

-A collection of Ansible playbooks to detect and report potential issues during TripleO deployments
+A collection of Ansible roles and playbooks to detect and report potential issues during TripleO deployments.

 The validations will help detect issues early in the deployment process and prevent field engineers from wasting time on misconfiguration or hardware